-You can change the contrast, colour scheme, and brightness in Spectrogram Settings.
+You can change the spectrogram contrast, colour scheme, and brightness in Spectrogram Settings, and the zero crossing dot colours in ZeroCrossing Settings.
 To access these settings, hold your finger anywhere on the spectrogram display for 2 seconds.
 A Pop-up Menu will appear:

-Select Spectrogram and a menu will appear.
+To change spectrogram settings, select Spectrogram and a menu will appear.
 Use the drop-down box to change the colour scheme and the drag sliders to change the contrast and brightness.
 Press Done when finished.
 Normally the brightness and contrast are adjusted so that the background noise is just faintly visible and the bat calls looks clear.
 The default settings should be suitable in most cases.
 Very faint calls will need high brightness & contrast settings.
 If you can hear/see bats but their calls aren't visible on the spectrogram, you may need to adjust these settings.